 Direct-to-platform commerce now produces measurable Citation Share.

-This is the one that matters most for everyone who runs a business.
+This is the one that matters most for every operator running a business.
 Sussex Inc. is the cleanest test case in modern history of a direct-to-platform operation.
 Netflix.
 Spare.
 Archewell.
 As Ever.
 The speaking circuit.
 The engines name those assets.
 They name them by deal value.
 They name them by partner.
 The engine has rendered direct-to-platform commerce as a category and assigned scores to it.
-We can measure it now.
+5W can measure it now.

-That changes what we ask of celebrity partnerships.
-It changes what we ask of executive media work.
+That changes what to ask of celebrity partnerships.
+It changes what to ask of executive media work.
 It changes what the next decade of brand-building looks like.

-I built this instrument because I needed it for my clients.
-The royal family was the test case I picked because it would get the methodology in front of the people who need to use it.
+The 5W team built this instrument because clients needed it.
+The royal family was the test case picked to get the methodology in front of the people who need to use it.

 Reputation used to be sentiment.
-A number you paid a research firm to produce.
+A number research firms produced.
 It measured what people said when asked.

 Citation Share is a number the engines produce.
 It measures what AI says when buyers ask.
 The difference is that the engines are now the audience.